Jada Pinkett Smith

 Biography of Jada Pinkett Smith

 Jada Pinkett Smith is a multifaceted American actress, producer, director, singer, and entrepreneur.
-She is celebrated for her roles in films such as "Scream 2," "The Matrix Reloaded," and "The Matrix Revolutions," as well as the television series "Gotham."
-In addition, she lends her vocal talents to her own metal band, "Wicked Wisdom."
-As the spouse of Will Smith and mother to their artistic children, Jaden and Willow Smith, Jada is also an ardent philanthropist and engaging host of the talk show "Red Table Talk."
+She's best known for her roles in films like "Scream 2," "The Matrix Reloaded," and "The Matrix Revolutions," plus the TV series "Gotham."
+She also fronts her own metal band, "Wicked Wisdom."
+Married to Will Smith and mother to their creative kids Jaden and Willow Smith, Jada's also a passionate philanthropist and compelling host of the talk show "Red Table Talk."

 Jada Pinkett Smith